You can help instill an attitude of gratitude in your kids when you:

-Setting the stage by saying “thank you.”
+Set the stage by saying “thank you.”
 This simple phrase is the building block of appreciation, and it’s something that even young kids can understand.
+Even something as simple as writing thank-you notes to teachers can help a child express her appreciation, and it can help make gratitude a more concrete concept.
 It may take some time for it to stick, but gentle reminders can help make good manners an everyday habit.

-Giving back as a family.
+Give back as a family.
 One of the best ways to teach kids to be grateful for what they have is to give rather than get.
-Volunteer as a family to a local cause; write letters to servicemen and women, or your local public servants; have your children collect toys and games to donate to those in need.
-Even something as simple as writing thank-you notes to teachers can help a child express his or her appreciation, and it can help make gratitude a more concrete concept.
+Volunteer as a family for a local cause; write letters to servicemen and women, or your local public servants; have your children collect toys and games to donate to those in need.

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on Children’s Healthcare of Atlanta team are independent providers and are not our employees.